Reconstructing Your Private Key with PGP Encryption Desktop for Windows

 Resolution

-When managed by a PGP Encryption Server, PGP Encryption Desktop provides a secure recovery mechanism for private keys, called Key Reconstruction.
+When managed by a PGP Encryption Management Server, PGP Encryption Desktop provides a secure recovery mechanism for private keys, called Key Reconstruction.

 As its name suggests, Key Reconstruction can be used to reconstruct (or restore) your private key if you have forgotten its passphrase, or if you have deleted your private key.

-To take advantage of Key Reconstruction, you send key reconstruction data to a reconstruction server (a PGP Encryption Server that is managing your PGP Encryption Desktop) while you still have your private key and remember its passphrase.
+To take advantage of Key Reconstruction, you send key reconstruction data to a reconstruction server (a PGP Encryption Management Server that is managing your PGP Encryption Desktop) while you still have your private key and remember its passphrase.
 The reconstruction data for your private key consists of five questions, that you may create, and five answers that only you know.
 After you have sent your reconstruction questions and answers to the server, you may reconstruct your private key at any time by answering 3 of the 5 questions correctly.
 If you have deleted your private key or forgotten its passphrase before sending reconstruction questions and answers to the server, you cannot regain your private key using Key Reconstruction.

 Reconstruct Your Private Key